Selling Sunset

 Selling Sunset is an American reality television series created for Netflix by Adam DiVello.
-The series revolves around the Oppenheim Group, a high-end real estate brokerage firm in the Los Angeles area (with offices in West Hollywood and Newport Beach), and follows a group of agents as they navigate their personal and professional lives.
-The show first premiered on March 21, 2019.
+The series revolves around the Oppenheim Group, a high-end real estate brokerage firm in the Los Angeles and San Diego areas (with offices in West Hollywood, Newport Beach, and the La Jolla neighborhood of San Diego), and follows a group of agents as they navigate their personal and professional lives.